How To Make Photographs With Meaning

 Once in the door I was immediately herded up the stairs where the crowd moved me, very slowly, along the long corridor to view the wonderful art on display.

 I made a few photos along the way, but it was tough.
-There were just so many people to contend with.
-In desperation I pointed my camera up towards the ceiling to avoid having any people in the photo.
+There were just so many people to contend with amongst that long, crowded line of people.

 Patience Is Rewarded, But Only If You’re Quick